 - Locate a Channel is condition or action.
 See example below.

 - Change Channel is to a specific channel type.
 For example, LINE.
-See example below.
+See

 If you want to cover all social messaging channels, include a separate condition or action for each channel type.